OrbitalEnterprises/eve-esi-client/docs/SearchApi.md

 <a name="getCharactersCharacterIdSearch"></a>
 # **getCharactersCharacterIdSearch**
-> GetCharactersCharacterIdSearchOk getCharactersCharacterIdSearch(categories, characterId, search, datasource, ifNoneMatch, language, strict, token, userAgent, xUserAgent)
+> GetCharactersCharacterIdSearchOk getCharactersCharacterIdSearch(categories, characterId, search, acceptLanguage, datasource, ifNoneMatch, language, strict, token)

 Search on a string